markrtak/Multimodal-AI-Chef-Agent-/README.md

 ## Result

-This project provides a foundation for building production-ready multimodal AI assistants capable of:
+This project provides a foundation for building production-ready multimodal AI assistants powered by the OpenRouter NVIDIA Nemotron Free model and capable of:

 * Image understanding
 * Tool usage